ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 This article explains how to use Terraform to manage user access to a database in AWS.
 First, it explains how to configure users and roles in IAM to manage access.
 Then it explains how to use Terraform to do the same thing, with benefits.
 Finally, the article gives an overview of how using Abbey can make the process simpler.

+TODO regulations

 ### A few definitions

 Below are AWS access management concepts that are used throughout this tutorial.

 Concept | Explanation
 --- | ---
-AWS account | An AWS client's organization, consisting of team members, applications, databases, and billing.
+AWS account | A collection of AWS resources (e.g. databases and apps) and a fee.
+A small organization might have only one account, but a large one will probably have a few, helping to encapsulate billing, resources, and team members.
-AWS user | An identity, that can be a person or application.
+AWS user | An identity, that can be used by a person or application.
 It has passwords, access keys, and permissions.
 AWS group | A collection of users, that can be used to apply permissions to multiple users at once.
 AWS role | An identity that is not any specific person or application, but rather one that a user can temporarily assume that grants a set of permissions.
 AWS IAM | Identity and Access Management — the service that manages all users and permissions in your AWS account.
+AWS Identity Center | Formerly, AWS Single Sign On.
+A service to manage users across multiple AWS accounts.
+We use IAM in this article instead of Identity Center because it's simpler to start with.
 AWS [CloudFormation](https://aws.amazon.com/cloudformation/) | A configuration service provided by AWS, that allows you to create and configure users and applications declaratively, in JSON or YAML files.
 Without using CloudFormation, you need to imperatively set up AWS components through the website (console), or by running commands through the AWS CLI in a terminal.
 [Terraform](https://www.terraform.io/) | An application similar to CloudFormation, that allows declarative configuration.
 However, Terraform is not created by AWS.
 It is a level of abstraction above AWS.
 Terraform can be run on any server you have access to, and uses the same configuration files to manage access on [different cloud providers](https://registry.terraform.io/), including Azure, AWS, and Google Cloud.
-[Abbey](https://www.abbey.io/) | A service that is a level of abstraction above Terraform.
-It is a web application where users can request access to cloud resources and administrators can approve them.
-Permissions are automatically adjusted in your connected Terraform GitHub account and configured on AWS.

 Although AWS provides CloudFormation for configuration, we recommend Terraform in this article as it has a few benefits:
 - It separates planning and execution of your configuration changes, allowing you to see what will happen before you run your change.